 starter code for an example of how the method works.
 (Hint: You

-should call methods in FreqWords
+should call methods in FreqWords whenever possible to

 simplify your code.)

-The method suggest_completions(self, input_string)
+The method suggest_completions(self, input_string):

-This method takes as input a string called input_string
+This method takes as input a string called input_string and

-returns an instance of the Result
+returns an instance of the Result class, where the

-attribute corresponds to the input provided, and the
+_input attribute corresponds to the input provided, and the

-attribute is the top suggested autocompletions
+_completions attribute is the top suggested autocompletions

 generated according to the following two-step algorithm:

-Generate possible completions using _match_words
+Generate possible completions using _match_words to

-find all words having input_string
+find all words having input_string as a prefix.

 Sort the possible completions according to their frequency of

-occurrence, and return a Result
+occurrence, and return a Result instance with output

 corresponding to the top 3 frequently occurring words.
 Note: If